-- 3.26 Since 2005, the government has produced annual estimates of carbon dioxide emissions at a local authority level.
+- 3.25 Since 2005, the government has produced annual estimates of carbon dioxide emissions at a local authority level.
 These are intended as a resource to help the monitoring of efforts to reduce carbon dioxide emissions.
-The dataset includes all the emissions in the national inventory, excluding aviation, shipping and military transport; for which there is no obvious basis for allocating to local areas. - 3.27 Overall, carbon dioxide emissions fell 33% in Tunbridge Wells Borough between 2005 and 2016.
+The dataset includes all the emissions in the national inventory, excluding aviation, shipping and military transport; for which there is no obvious basis for allocating to local areas. - Overall, carbon dioxide emissions fell 37% in Tunbridge Wells borough between 2005 and 2018.
 However, whilst emissions from the industrial and commercial sector, and the domestic sector have fallen over this period (falling 45% and 31% respectively), the transport sector has not followed this trend (Figure 16).
 The transport sector now accounts for 35% of the borough's emissions, and these emissions have been increasing since 2013.

-Figure 16: Tunbridge Wells Borough carbon dioxide emission by sector (BEIS, 2018)
+Figure 16: Tunbridge Wells Borough carbon dioxide emission by sector (BEIS, 2020)

-3.28 Figure 17 shows the latest sectoral split of carbon emissions for Tunbridge Wells borough.
+3.27 Figure 17 shows the latest sectoral split of carbon emissions for Tunbridge Wells borough.
+The carbon emissions of these sectors are slightly different to the energy consumption data shown in Figure 3 due to the carbon intensity of the energy sources used.

-Figure 17: Tunbridge Wells carbon dioxide emissions by sector in 2016 (BEIS, 2018)
+Figure 17: Tunbridge Wells carbon dioxide emissions by sector in 2018 (BEIS, 2020)

-- Further analysis of carbon dioxide emissions at a sub-sector level show that in 2016 domestic gas (22%), A-roads (21%), industrial and commercial electricity (15%), minor roads (14%) and domestic electricity (12%) were the largest contributors to total emissions in the borough (Figure 18). - 3.30 Indeed, Figure 19 shows that these five sectors have been the dominant sources of emissions since 2005 (albeit to varying degrees).
+- Further analysis of carbon dioxide emissions at a sub-sector level show that in 2018 domestic gas (22%), A-roads (21%), industrial and commercial electricity (15%), minor roads (14%) and domestic electricity (12%) were the largest contributors to total emissions in the borough (Figure 18). - Indeed, Figure 19 shows that these five sectors have been the dominant sources of emissions since 2005 (albeit to varying degrees).

-Figure 18: Tunbridge Wells carbon emissions by sub sector in 2016 (BEIS, 2018)
+Figure 18: Tunbridge Wells carbon emissions by sub sector in 2018 (BEIS, 2020)

-Figure 19: Tunbridge Wells carbon emissions by sub sector from 2005-2016 (BEIS, 2018)
+Figure 19: Tunbridge Wells carbon emissions by sub sector from 2005-2018 (BEIS, 2020)

-3.31 Carbon dioxide emissions associated with gas and electricity consumption in Tunbridge Wells Borough have decreased by approximately 20% and 51% respectively since 2012.
-The larger reduction associated with electricity emissions can be attributed to differences in the fuel emissions factors whereby the carbon intensity of gas has remained relatively stable, while that of electricity has dropped by nearly 30%, from 0.521 kgCO2/kWh to 0.345 kgCO2/kWh, due to the near elimination of the use of coal to produce electricity and an increasing proportion of electricity generated by wind and solar.
+3.30 Carbon dioxide emissions associated with gas and electricity consumption in Tunbridge Wells borough have decreased by approximately 9% and 58% respectively since 2012.
+The larger reduction associated with electricity emissions can be attributed to differences in the fuel emissions factors whereby the carbon intensity of gas has remained relatively stable, while that of electricity has dropped by nearly 30%, from 0.521 kgCO2/ kWh to 0.345 kgCO2/kWh.
+This is due to the near elimination of the use of coal to produce electricity and an increasing proportion of electricity generated by wind and solar.